Zarasim/SW_MFEM/plots/uniform/full_2D/CG1RT1DG0/README.md

-Solve 2D Shallow-water equation are solved in unit sqare plane with periodic boundary conditions.
+Solve 2D Shallow-water equation in unit square plane with periodic boundary conditions.

 The initial condition is given by: